Jenara Vicenta Arnal Yarza: Publications

 She also translated specialized books about the history of science such as Historia de la Química ("The History of chemistry"), by Karl Hugo Friedrich Bauer and Historia de la Física ("The History of Physics"), by Adolf Kistner.

 Legacy

 One of her former students from her time in Japan, the Spanish ambassador Gonzalo de Ojeda y Brooke created the Vicenta Arnal Prize in her honor for graduating students of the Instituto Beatriz Galindo, and in recent years his son Jaime de Ojeda y Eiseley has continued to award the prize.

 In March 2019, the city of Zaragoza proposed changing the name of a street from Calle Rudesindo Nasarre Ariño to Calle Jenara Vicenta Arnal Yarza in her honor, in an effort to recognize the contributions of four notable women from that city and to comply with the Historical Memory Law.
 The plan was cancelled in September of that year.
+One of the low-current potentiostats at the Boettcher group is named after her contributions towards the field of electrochemistry.